Coping with Microaggressions in Manhattan (NYC)

 How can therapy help you cope with microaggressions?

-I can help you improve your ability to cope with microaggressions by finding a balance between 1) self-care and coping, and 2) mindfully confronting the victimizer.
+I can help you improve your ability to cope with microaggressions by finding a balance between 1) self-care and coping, and 2) mindfully setting boundaries with others.

 Sometimes that means learning how to assert yourself in a way that maintains your integrity and self-respect.
-Depending on the power imbalance between you and the other person, it may mean learning to accept not the insult, but accepting the reality that this is happening while also taking care of yourself emotionally.
+Depending on the power imbalance between you and the other person, it may mean accepting the reality that this is happening while also taking care of yourself emotionally.

 My approach is grounded in evidence-based approaches to coping with stress and conflict, and informed by my own experience of dealing with microaggressions as a Puerto Rican/Latinx man in New York City.